Lmoes/adl_vod_encoder/README.rst

 After much trial and error, the best found setup is similar to https://arxiv.org/abs/2002.03624v1:

+- At the start a dropout layer is inserted, to prevent the autoencoder to learn "missing observatios" patterns.
 - The encoder is consists of two convolution layers then two linear layers
 - The decoder is as close as possible a mirrored setup of the encoder (with deconvolution layers) Activation functions are elu, except